 "Because of the foundation that Business Planning and the Transactional Negotiation Team provided, I was able to integrate into the firm’s corporate group very quickly, and am now getting to do things that I never thought that I would do as a starting attorney."

 - Jacob Reichman '19, Kirkland & Ellis

 Business Planning: Financing the Start-Up Business and Venture Capital Financing is the capstone course developed through the Business Law Practicum.
 It allows students to understand the lawyer’s role in business transactions by taking an entrepreneurial “client” from entity formation through a series of simulated transactions, including a joint venture, founder stock issuance and first round venture capital financing.
 This format introduces students to the legal, ethical and business issues that confront the transactional lawyer in representing an early stage growth company.

-The book by the same name is now in its third edition and provides students with a detailed view into the substantive law governing various areas relevant to representing new businesses.
+The book by the same name provides students with a detailed view into the substantive law governing various areas relevant to representing new businesses.
 The book also exposes students to sample agreements, charter language and other practical resources designed to ensure students receive hands-on training and develop fundamental transactional lawyering skills.